-The American Board of Medical Specialties (ABMS) works in collaboration with 24 specialty Member Boards (including the ABPN) to maintain the standards for physician certification.
-The ABMS also provides a website — Certification Matters — as a resource to the public to learn more about board certification.
-Board Certification goes above and beyond basic medical licensure.
-Physicians who are board certified meet nationally recognized standards for education, knowledge, experience and skills to provide high quality care in a specific medical specialty.
-For more information, see www.certificationmatters.org.
+The American Board of Medical Specialties (ABMS) works in collaboration with 24 specialty member boards (including the ABPN) to maintain the standards for physician board certification.
+The ABMS also provides a comprehensive website — Certification Matters — as a resource for the public to learn more about board certification.

 Certification by the ABPN means that a psychiatrist or neurologist:

 • Successfully completed an ACGME-accredited or ABPN-approved residency training program;

 • Possesses an unrestricted license to practice medicine in at least one state, commonwealth, territory, or possession of the U.S. or province of Canada;